 The length of your recovery following Breast Implant Removal will be dependent on your procedure and other health & lifestyle factors.
-Recovery times can vary from person to person.

-Immediately after your surgery, you may feel discomfort and soreness at the surgical site.
-You may be prescribed pain medications and anti-inflammatories to manage any discomfort and you may need to wear a support bra or surgical garment to reduce swelling.
+Immediately after your surgery, patients will feel discomfort and soreness at and around the surgical site.
+You will have a prescription for pain medications and anti-inflammatories to help manage the discomfort.
+You must also wear a support bra or surgical garment to reduce swelling.
 A surgical drain may be present in your breast area to prevent the build-up of blood and fluids in your incision site.

-Costs – How much is a Breast Implant Removal (Explant Surgery)?
+How much is a Breast Implant Removal (Explant Surgery)?

-All breast surgery is customised and Dr Briggs will provide a written estimate for surgery depending on the type of procedure you are having, the hospital you attend and the length of your stay.
+All breast surgery is customised, and Dr. Briggs will provide a written estimate for surgery depending on the type of procedure you are having, the hospital you attend and the length of your stay.

 Risks and Complications

-Always stay informed and healthy, do not smoke before or after your procedure.
-Dr Briggs will provide you with literature to read and help you understand your risks.
+Always stay informed and healthy; do not smoke before or after your procedure.
+Dr. Briggs will provide you with literature to read and help you understand your risks.

 Does Breast Implant Removal Correct Complications Associated with Previous Breast Surgery?

-What to Bring to your Plastic Surgeon Consultation
+What to Bring to Your Consultation

-- Bring a friend or relative to help discuss the information and your choices
+- If you like, please bring a friend or relative to help discuss the information and your choices.